AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/50-tiling.md

 \todo{tiling security implications -- tiling weaker than maximal simplex.}

 e.g. The leaf tiles in \autoref{fig:tiled-simplex-5-d2} have simplex-chains that are weaker than an equiv 20-chain simplex.
-The root tile has equiv security, tho.
-This is true even tho both systems have 20 simplex-chains total.
+The root tile has equiv security, though.
+This is true even though both systems have 20 simplex-chains total.

 \begin{comment}